Previous dayMarch 24, 2026Next day

 30.6 km---✓ ReviewedUSGS →

-This magnitude 3.1 event was detected 132 km WSW of Adak, Alaska on March 24, 2026, with origin time 23:42 UTC.
-The hypocenter lay at 30.6 km, placing this in the shallow crustal category.
-Coordinates: 51.236°, -178.250°.
+Reports of a magnitude 3.1 earthquake 132 km WSW of Adak, Alaska came in on March 24, 2026 at 23:42 UTC.
+At a depth of 30.6 km, the event was shallow crustal.
+The epicenter is at 51.236°, -178.250°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-24